“I say we…”

 GM: The same cannot be said, however, for the Lasombra.

 The car’s interior is a wreck.
 All of them are scratched up again, their clothes newly shredded.
-They look like they just blew thousand-roper loads while snorting cocaine.
+Their faces look like they just blew thousand-roper loads while snorting cocaine.

 Caroline isn’t sure which of them did it.
 The ghoul whose body she previously inhabited lies slumped over on the seat, her throat ripped out.
 Her eyes gaze blankly up at the car ceiling.